Pros & Cons of Using Retirement Funds to Pay for College

 Collection fees will vary from lender to lender.
 If there is a collection fee on a private student loan, it will typically be included in your loan agreement.

-If students need to take out private or federal student loans, they can at least avoid some of the fees.
+If students need to take out private or federal student loans, they may be able to avoid some of the fees (with the exception of origination fees for federal student loans).
+Ways to avoid student loan fees include:

 Paying on time is always recommended, not only to avoid late fees but to keep a credit report healthy.
 To avoid late fees, returned-check fees, and collection fees, borrowers can set up automated payments from a bank account.
 Otherwise, they can set up reminders on their phones and calendars that go off when their payments are about to come due.